Lawyers seek $26 million in Volkswagen U.S. fuel economy settlement

 The EPA said Volkswagen's software lowered the fuel economy rating on 98,000 vehicles by about one mile per gallon, or 3.5%.

 The software was on about 1 million 2013-2017 model year Audi, Bentley, Porsche and Volkswagen vehicles, the agency said.
-It caused the transmission to shift gears in a manner that sometimes optimises fuel economy and greenhouse gas emissions during the EPA-prescribed emissions test, but not under normal driving conditions, the agency said.
+It caused the transmission to shift gears in a manner that sometimes optimizes fuel economy and greenhouse gas emissions during the EPA-prescribed emissions test, but not under normal driving conditions, the agency said.

 The vehicles getting lower ratings - and eligible for compensation - include versions of the Audi A8, Bentley Continental GT, Porsche Cayenne and VW Touareg.
 Not all of the five model years are covered by the court settlement.